syncfusion-content/asp.net-core-docs/aspnet-core/Grid/Columns.md

 ![](columns_images/columns_img24.png)

-## Column Layout
+## Column layout

-You can set the Grid's columns layout based on either Grid width or its columns width using `column-layout` property of Grid.
-There are two ways to set the column layout, they are
+You can set the grid's columns layout based on either grid width or its columns width using `column-layout` property of it.
+There are two ways to set the column layout, they are as follows.

 1. Auto
 2. Fixed